edvin/pillar/docs/reference/cli-replay.md

 ## 🔁 Event Replay Command

 Replays stored domain events to rebuild projections.
-Only listeners implementing **`Projector`** are invoked during replay — no side‑effects, no command handlers.
+This command **never writes new events** — it only re‑dispatches already stored events to your read‑model projectors.
+Only listeners implementing **`Projector`** are invoked; command handlers and reactors are not run.

 ---